Skip to main content

 Defining a Voluntary Program

-If the financial reward for providing medical information is excessively high, it could be seen as coercive, effectively penalizing those who wish to keep their private.
+If the financial reward for providing medical information is excessively high, it could be seen as coercive, effectively penalizing those who wish to keep their health information private.
 The debate over the appropriate size of these incentives has been a long-standing point of regulatory focus, highlighting the delicate balance between encouraging healthy behaviors and protecting employee rights.

 The Mandate for Privacy HIPAA